 Andrés Moya is a biophysical sciences graduate student interested in the hemodynamics of venous systems.
-He has previously worked in projects across disciplines such as biochemistry, bioengineering, molecular biology and virology.
-Currently, he employs 3D printing in his current project, a technique with great potential for designing and fabrication of artistic pieces with relevant scientific and engineering purposes.
-Andrés is also interested in sketching and digital media 2D animation which can be integrated into sciences by using tools which facilitate converting sketched pieces into 3D printing compatible files.
+He has previously worked in projects across disciplines such as biochemistry, bioengineering, molecular biology, and virology.
+Currently, he employs 3D printing in his current project, a technique with great potential for designing and fabrication of art pieces with relevant scientific and engineering purposes.
+Andrés is also interested in sketching and digital media 2D animation which can be integrated into sciences by using tools that facilitate converting sketched pieces into 3D printing compatible files.
 Also, he was a mentor during Clubes de Ciencias de México 2018 in Chihuahua, which speaks for his interest in training a future generation of researchers able to think critically about science without neglecting the advantages of cultivated artistic creativity which, together, would generate truly exciting and innovative projects.
 As a member of the WATS team, Andrés is very excited to explore the project possibilities that sprout from integrating arts and sciences!

-Dr. Joanne Bristol’s artistic practice, research and teaching engage with a range of analog and digital materials and methods to deepen art’s capacity to articulate relationships between nature, culture, the body, and language.
-She has presented performances, installations, text-based works and single-channel videos internationally, and has taught at a number of Canadian universities.
+Dr. Joanne Bristol’s artistic practice, research, and teaching engage with a range of analog and digital materials and methods to deepen art’s capacity to articulate relationships between nature, culture, the body, and language.
+She has presented performances, installations, text-based works, and single-channel videos internationally, and has taught at a number of Canadian universities.
 Her recent practice and research explore the spatial and material dynamics of urban interspecies relations.
 Curious about animal agencies for shaping built environments, her work studies the often unforeseen sensory, material and inscriptive forces by which urban habitats are produced.
 Using a performative writing practice, she considers perspectives on the ways in which discourses of species are entangled with those of space.
 Situating this practice in relation to feminist architectural theory and critical animal studies, her work expands upon writing’s potential to animate a more- than-textual biopolitics.
 Through a desire to contribute to environmental well-being and decolonizing imperatives in the arts and humanities, she is currently addressing questions of species belonging within the Treaty 4 territory of the Canadian Prairies.

 Fernanda Vizzuet is a Mexican independent actress, director, photographer and producer.
-Her main professional interest is the co-relation between art and different disciplines.
+Her main professional interest is the correlation between art and different disciplines.
 Since 2017, she has specialized in the field of experimental theatre, creating new narratives based on new technologies and physical experimentation.
 Co-founder of the creative and producing Lab Crisopeya.
 With TONOMX (production company), she has been a creative input and line producer for specific projects dialoguing with postproduction systems and new experimental production designs for their clients.
 As a recognition in the ECOFILM International Festival Awards in 2019, Fernanda won a scholarship in the Vancouver Film School.
 As an actress, Fernanda has developed emotional skills that nurture new creative production systems.
 Ongoing projects: Holographic Narrative Experimentation (HNE); Juana y la Loca (theatre play), Medealand (Theatre play) Violentos (film).

 Interdisciplinary (Ph.D.), University of Maine